read. publish. teach. edit.

 I’ve spent the past few decades chasing other dreams.
 More “tangible” dreams of success in business, media.
 Ignoring the one that was placed in my heart all of those years before.
 But the last time my younger self tapped me on the shoulder and inquired, If not now, then when, I was ready to answer.

 midnight & indigo is the fulfillment of a young girl’s dream, manifest in the woman she grew up to become.
-Launched in December 2018, midnight & indigo is a literary platform, both print and digital, dedicated to publishing short stories and narrative essays by Black women writers.
-In January 2022, we launched our online Writing Program for Black women writers.
+Launched in 2018, midnight & indigo is a literary platform, both print and digital, dedicated to publishing short stories and narrative essays by Black women writers.
+In January 2022, we launched our Writing Program for Black women writers.
 One I hope will make a meaningful contribution to the literary movements that have thrived for generations; through the pain shared in Incidents in the Life of A Slave Girl, and the self-love lessons of I Know Why The Caged Bird Sings.
 From the often underestimated love told in Their Eyes Were Watching God, to the resilience displayed in Half of a Yellow Sun.
 And now, through a new generation of writers who will share their own stories, and readers who will find connection in their prose.
 I hope to work with you to make midnight & indigo a magical place.

 Mother.
 Daughter.
 Friend.
 Rock.
 Superwoman.
 I’m proud of who I am becoming. midnight & indigo is my attempt to step out on faith and do what He wants me to do.
 I pray that it can bring you closer to living in your purpose too.
 Let’s do this!